1234-Ariel-code/gvae/README.md

 6. performs pathway enrichment analysis, and
 7. supports downstream classification and regression analyses.

-> **gVAE representation.**
+> **gVAE representation**
 > The main gVAE representation uses posterior latent sampling followed by quantile-gated aggregation.
-In the reported implementation, each individual is represented by the concatenation of the **q25** and **q75** posterior latent quantiles.
+In the reported implementation, each individual is represented by the concatenation of the q25 and q75 posterior latent quantiles.

 ---